vmware/terraform-provider-tanzu-mission-control/docs/resources/ekscluster.md

 Optional:

-- `vpc_cni_config` (Block List, Max: 1) VPC CNI addon config contains the configuration for the VPC CNI addon of the cluster. (see [below for nested schema](#nestedblock--spec--config--addons_config--vpc_cni_config))
+- `vpc_cni_config` (Block List, Max: 1) VPC CNI addon config contains the configuration for the VPC CNI addon of the cluster (see [below for nested schema](#nestedblock--spec--config--addons_config--vpc_cni_config))

 <a id="nestedblock--spec--config--addons_config--vpc_cni_config"></a>
 ### Nested Schema for `spec.config.addons_config.vpc_cni_config`

 Optional:

 - `eni_config` (Block List) ENI config is the VPC CNI Elastic Network Interface config for providing the configuration of subnet and security groups for pods in each AZ.
 Subnets need not be in the same VPC as the cluster.
 The subnets provided across eniConfigs should be in different availability zones.
 Nodepool subnets need to be in the same AZ as the AZs used in ENIConfig.  (see [below for nested schema](#nestedblock--spec--config--addons_config--vpc_cni_config--eni_config))

 <a id="nestedblock--spec--config--addons_config--vpc_cni_config--eni_config"></a>
 ### Nested Schema for `spec.config.addons_config.vpc_cni_config.eni_config`